 Kelly Carnes and her team have led Presidential-level technology initiatives, giving them unique insights into how Federal science and technology programs work across the government.
 Their recommendations were enormously helpful to our efforts.

-With rising competition and emergence of low-cost producers around the world, the United States must increasingly rely on innovation to compete and stimulate economic development, growth and job creation.
-Today, every level of government—Federal, state, regional and local—is instituting policies and programs, and making investments to spur innovation and build innovation capacity.
+With rising competition and emergence of low-cost producers around the world, and rapid advancements in revolutionary technologies, the United States must increasingly rely on innovation to compete and stimulate economic development, growth, and job creation.
+Today, every level of government—Federal, state, regional, and local—is instituting policies and programs, and making investments to spur innovation and build innovation capacity.

 The Federal government is a major supporter of these efforts through:

-- Investing $148 billion directly in research, technology development and demonstration in a wide range of scientific and technical fields
+- Investing $165 billion in research, technology development and demonstration in a wide range of scientific and technical fields

 - Comprehensive legislation to spur innovation and competitiveness